-Location: Defiance Hall 201 Hours: By appointment; Phone: extension 2562
+Location: Defiance Hall, Suite 201 Hours: By appointment; Phone: extension 2562

 The Counseling Center provides free and confidential consultation, assessment, individual, group, couple's and family therapy to Defiance College students.
 Students utilize Counseling Services for a variety of reasons including: stress, difficulty coping with life events, depression and other mood issues, anxiety, relationship issues, struggling with self-worth, eating or body image concerns, alcohol or drug use, sexual assault, and many others.
 The Counseling Center also offers a weekly support group for gay, lesbian, bisexual, transgender, queer or questioning students.
-During regular office hours, one of our counselors is available for consultation should a crisis arise.
-Outside of office hours, students in crisis should contact a Residence Hall staff if they live on campus by calling Defiance College Security (419-785-2825), or the Defiance County First Call for Help (dial 211).
+During regular office hours, one of our staff is available for consultation should a crisis arise.
+Outside of office hours, students in crisis should contact the After Hours Crisis Line (419-439-0359.

 In addition to our direct clinical services, the Counseling Center staff also offer a wide range of mental health awareness and prevention programming to the campus community.
-If he/she would like to talk to someone in the Counseling Center, he/ she can call (ext.
-2562) or walk in to speak to someone at the front desk to make an appointment.
-The front desk is open for scheduling Monday through Friday 9 am to 4 pm.
-All students coming to the Center are asked to complete initial paperwork prior to being seen by the staff unless it is an emergency or crisis appointment.
+If you would like to talk to someone in the Counseling Center, you can call (ext.
+2562) or walk in (Defiance 201) to speak to someone or to make an appointment.